Jerry Thomas (baseball)

-Gerald E. "Jerry" Thomas (born 1935) is a former baseball pitcher.
+Gerald E. Thomas (August 1, 1936 – January 6, 2026) was an American baseball pitcher.
 He won the 1956 College World Series Most Outstanding Player award while a junior at University of Minnesota.
-He is one of three players from University of Minnesota to win that award.
+He was one of three players from University of Minnesota to win that award.
 The others are John Erickson and Dave Winfield.

+Biography
-He was an All-American in 1956.

-Thomas played professionally from 1957 to 1960, never reaching the majors.
+Thomas was an All-American in 1956.
+He played professionally from 1957 to 1960, never reaching the majors.

 He was inducted into the University of Minnesota Sports Hall of Fame in 1995.

+Thomas died on January 6, 2026, at the age of 89.